kwwxis/Saccharose/README.md

 **Saccharose.wiki** is a web app that provides various tools to auto-generate wikitext for use by the editors of the [Genshin Impact Fandom Wiki](https://genshin-impact.fandom.com/wiki/Genshin_Impact_Wiki)

+## Prerequisites

+- Git
+- Node.js
+- Python 3
+- PIP package: `pycld2`
+  - On Linux, run: `pip install pycld2`
+  - On Windows, pip installing does not work!

+    Instead, clone [the repo](https://github.com/aboSamoor/pycld2), `cd` into it, and run `./setup.py install` as admin.
+- Other PIP packages: imagehash, psycopg2, python-dotenv

 ## Setup

 1. Clone the repo from GitHub (`git clone git@github.com:kwwxis/Saccharose.git`)